Endless33/vrp-validation-kit/README.md

 Experimental validation harness for independent engineering review.

 The protocol architecture and validation suite continue to evolve through staged testing and external evaluation.

+---

+Validation Evidence

+The validation kit has been successfully executed in an independent Linux environment.

+Observed result:

+FINAL_VERDICT=VALIDATION_PASSED

+This demonstrates that the repository can be cloned, built, and executed without modification while producing deterministic validation results.